yupswing/akifox-asynchttp/README.md

 - you have to know what you are going to fetch to parse it as you need (toText(), toJson(), toXml()...)
 - no support for methods PUT and DELETE

+## Documentation

+I strongly suggest to read the Quick Reference to understand how the class works, but if you need a complete documentation about all the library you can read the [Online Documentation](https://dl.dropboxusercontent.com/u/683344/akifox/akifox-asynchttp/docs/index.html)

 ## Quick reference

 ### Basic example